i2000s/en/_posts/2017-05-22-git-remote-and-github.md

  Now, let's see some functions that are only available using GitHub and other remote services.
  On your web browser, go to [https://github.com/CQuIC/dont-forget-names](https://github.com/CQuIC/dont-forget-names).
- This is the ***Don't Forget Names*** equation table put on in the CQuIC coffee room with the initiative by Josh Combes and other CQuIC students.
+ This is the ***Don't Forget Names*** equation table put on the wall in the CQuIC coffee room with the initiative by Josh Combes and other CQuIC students.
  What we are exploring here are the features that really make collaboration easy.
  As shown in the figure above or the GitHub interface you see on your web browser, the line below the repo's name includes a few menu buttons named as *Code*, *Issues*, *Pull Requests*, *Wiki*, *Settings* and *Insights*.